 The school recognises that the relationships between staff, parents and students is essential.
 Throughout the year there are many opportunities for parents to enhance their understanding of Steiner Education and support their children's development.
-Parents are encouraged to attend education events such as talks, seminars and workshops and these events are advertised in the newsletter and on the school's website.
+Parents are encouraged to attend parent/teacher meetings, festivals and parent information nights and these events are advertised in the newsletter and on the school's website.
 The deeper your understanding of the principles of Steiner Education and how the school functions, the more you will understand your child's progress and the stronger will be your ability to support your child in getting the very best of what the school has to offer.